This post may contain affiliate links. Please read my disclosure.

 Short ribs are from the plate section of the cow and are shorter than beef back ribs.
 While they're meatier, they can be tough with a lot of connective tissue.

 Yes, you can sous vide frozen beef ribs.
-Since the ribs are in the water bath for 24-36 hours, there’s no need to add additional cooking time.
+Since the ribs are in the water bath for 24-36 hours, you can add an extra 45 minutes, but they will likely be perfect without any added time as well.

 To get that classic grilled flavor, I highly recommend grilling the ribs after they come out of the water bath.
 This will only take 1-2 minutes per side as you don’t want to overcook the ribs or dry them out.